jaredfeindt/jaredfeindt.github.io/About.md

 Investing

 In an ideal world, I would have plenty of time to make investing decisions based on hours of resarch learning about every security I purchase.
 Since I do not have the time, my investing strategy needs to be fairly automated.
 My current investing strategy generally revolves around putting money in several low risk, under-valued companies based on Benjamin Graham's value investing philosophy, with some additional capital reserved for dividend yielding stocks and a small amount reserved for short-term risky trades.
 I started investing in 2014 with mixed success, but I have beaten the market's return of 20% in the past 9 months using this new strategy.

+I also strongly advise against using certain investing services.
+If you are being charged over 1% of the value of your portfolio per year, they had better be pulling in ridiculous returns.
+Services like this can wind up costing you 50% of your gains over the course of a 40-year career.

+Instead, put your money into Mutual Funds and Exchange Trading Funds (ETFs) that track the market with low fees, generally below 0.5%

+And for anyone who's scared of investing, if you invested a sum of money at any point in time in the past 100 years, you would generally wind up with a 6-7% annual gain as of 30 years later.
+You should invest.
+Even if you're risk averse, invest some of it with your money.
+Your money magically becomes worth less due to inflation each year.

+Real Estate

+In 2016, I started a property development company in Philadelphia with 3 of my friends.
+I think property is an excellent way to both make and lose money, just like investing.
+You've gotta be careful with your opportunities and the people you choose to work with.
+Hopefully this company is able to grow enough that I can post a link to it on this site.